coderGtm/zerodha-job-page-scraper/README.md

 # Zerodha Job Page Scraper

-This is a very simple script I wrote to be notified whenever there is a job posting on the [Careers page](https://careers.zerodha.com/) of Zerodha.
+This is a very simple Go script I wrote to be notified whenever there is a job posting on the [Careers page](https://careers.zerodha.com/) of Zerodha.

 ## How it works?
 It simply searches for this text on the Careers page: "There are no job openings currently."